 Q. Why can’t I find a route for my dates?

-A. Schedules are not usually finalised until just before Greek Easter each year – usually March.
+A. Schedules are not usually finalised until just before Greek Easter each year – usually March, but sometimes earlier and sometimes later.
 Keep checking.

 Q. Do the Ferries only run between the islands?